-Note 33 - Dedicated Schools Grant
+Note 34 - Dedicated Schools Grant

-The Council's expenditure on schools is funded primarily by grant income provided by the Department for Education (DfE), the Dedicated Schools Grant (DSG).
-DSG is ring-fenced and can only be applied to meet expenditure properly included in the Schools Budget as defined in the Schools and Early Years Finance (England) Regulations 2017.
-The Schools Budget includes elements for a range of services provided on an authority-wide basis and for the Individual Schools Budget, which is divided into a budget share for each maintained school.
+The Council's expenditure on schools is funded primarily by grant income provided by the Education and Skills Funding Agency (ESFA), the Dedicated Schools Grant (DSG).
+DSG is ring-fenced and can only be applied to meet expenditure properly included in the Schools Budget as defined in the Schools Finance and Early Years (England) (No 2) Regulations 2018.
+The Schools Budget includes elements for a range of services provided on an authority-wide basis and for the Individual Schools Budget (ISB), which is divided into a budget share for each maintained school.

-The borough is required to have a deficit recovery plan which recovers the deficit over a reasonable period of time.
+The borough is also required to have a deficit recovery plan which recovers the deficit over a reasonable period of time.
 The Council has briefed the DfE on the current plan.